 Once they have chosen which skill they would like to work on the child selects the lesson.

-There are absolutely loads of certificates to be achieved as well and virtual stickers.
+There are absolutely loads of certificates to be achieved and virtual stickers.
 So if they are progressing well, or spending time on IXL they get rewarded.

-What’s also great is, I got an email telling me how hard Freddie had been working.
+What’s also great is, that I got an email telling me how hard my son had been working.
 Although he works on a desk behind mine, and he was so proud he told me as soon as he got it.